 Here at the PACT Institute, we are dedicated to helping couples thrive.
 We know when couples are healthy and secure, our communities are mentally, economically, and socially stronger.
 Therapy services play a critical role in giving couples the support they need to navigate life’s inevitable challenges.
 Unfortunately, some communities have limited access to these specialized services.
 We want to do our part to change this dynamic.

-The PACT Institute offers continuing professional development opportunities for licensed and pre-licensed mental health professionals.
+The PACT Institute offers continuing professional development opportunities for licensed mental health professionals and those actively seeking a license.
 We train clinicians to successfully integrate a Psychobiological Approach to Couple Therapy® (PACT) in their clinical practices.
 PACT promotes secure functioning for couples and families.

 PACT graduates walk away with enhanced therapeutic skills and have seen significant growth and successful outcomes for their clients.
-We are excited about the opportunity to learn and grow as we chip away at the disparities within our field of practice.
+We are excited about the opportunity to teach PACT to clinicians with diverse lived experience so that they can bring the PACT approach to their communities in a meaningful and responsive way.

 The PACT Institute Equity Scholarships will award:

-At the PACT Institute, we recognize that all communities benefit from equal access to mental health services.
-To play an integral part in reaching this goal, the therapists who train with us must reflect the diversity of our society.
+The PACT Institute recognizes that all communities benefit from equal access to high-quality mental health services.
+To play an integral part in reaching this goal, the therapists who train with us must reflect the diversity of our society in terms of race, ethnicity, gender identity, sexual orientation, religious affiliation, and ability.

 To qualify for attendance in the PACT training, a pre-licensed clinician must (a) be in the final year of graduate school, (b) actively see clients as a supervisee and/or intern, and (c) have a supervisor’s approval to attend the training.